yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

    <div>

-If the bottom is showed, Pick-it detects a circle.
+If the bottom is showed, Pickit detects a circle.

 .. raw:: html